 “To be clear, iOS 8 will expose just about every manual camera control possible,” the publication writes.
 “This means that ISO, shutter speed, focus, white balance, and exposure bias can be manually set within a custom camera application.
-Outside of these manual controls, Apple has also added gray card functionality to bypass the auto white balance mechanism and both EV bracketing and shutter speed/ISO bracketing.”Manual camera controls in iOS 8: Explained
+Outside of these manual controls, Apple has also added grey card functionality to bypass the auto white balance mechanism and both EV bracketing and shutter speed/ISO bracketing.”Manual camera controls in iOS 8: Explained

 I watched a bit of the video about the new Apple Pay mobile payment system.
 Seems incredible that soon I’ll be able to pay using nothing but my iPhone.
 Apple has really thought through the security of this.
 None of my personal information or purchase habits will be shared with Apple2.
-My credit card information will be protected in an encrypted store in the Passbook app and authenticated using Apple’s TouchID finger print reader.
+My credit card information will be protected in an encrypted store in the Passbook app and authenticated using Apple’s TouchID fingerprint reader.
 Apple is using the industry best practice of tokenization.
 Purchasing with my iPhone may be more secure than with a credit card in my wallet.
 The iPhone may be adding Near Field Communications (NFC) later than others but I bet it gets used more often and will be more loved by consumers AND retailers.
 The entire eco-system is backed by the major card brands and many of the large banks.

 A comment from a colleague puts the Apple Watch into perspective:

 The elephant in the room is the expected longevity of the watch and I’m not talking about battery life here.
 I would expect Apple to want to come out with yearly new version upgrades.
 They want to make it better and I applaud them.
 The problem is can anyone really afford to buy a new watch every year?
 My newest watch is over ten years old.
 I also have one that is 30 years old and a pocket watch that is close to 100 years old.
 Will anyone be using the first gen Apple Watch ten years from now?
 How long before Apple drops support of it?
-My guess it will follow the support/upgrade cycle of the iPad and iPhone.
+My guess is it will follow the support/upgrade cycle of the iPad and iPhone.
 Not the Mac and certainly not a regular watch.
-Sure I can go out and buy a $50 timex and have no feelings about replacing it later.
+Sure I can go out and buy a $50 Timex and have no feelings about replacing it later.
 I can’t do that with a watch that costs $350+.
 I’m sure the gold edition will be north of $500.
 That is too much (for me) for a watch that is expected to be replaced in 2-4 years.

 I don’t know too much about the Apple Watch but from what I read I don’t want one.
-There may be a market for it but for me it’s not a useful device.
+There may be a market for it but for me, it’s not a useful device.
 Perhaps when the Apple Watch version two is released it will add continuous glucose monitoring notification.
 Then I might get one.